Bourhlef-Y/holbertonschool-web-development/css_advanced/README.md

 # holbertonschool-web-development

-Remake a static website from a scratch
+Remake a static website from a scratch.